Deniz-Eren/dev-can-linux/README.md

     -C         - Print build configurations and exit.
     -i         - List supported hardware and exit.
     -ii        - List supported hardware details and exit.
+    -U base_id - First id to use for devices detected e.g. /dev/can9/ is id=9
+                 Default: 0
     -u subopts - Configure the device RX/TX file descriptors.

                  Suboptions (subopts):

                  id=#       - Specify ID number of the device to configure;
                               e.g. /dev/can0/ is id=0
+                              This id is consistent with the base_id you have specified with the -U option.
                  rx=#       - Number of RX file descriptors to create tx=#       - Number of TX file descriptors to create s          - Start the device with standard MIDs